fluent/fluentd-docs-gitbook/language-bindings/nodejs.md

 # Nodejs

-The [`fluent-logger-node`](https://github.com/fluent/fluent-logger-node) library is used to post records from Node.js applications to Fluentd.
+The [`@fluent-org/logger`](https://github.com/fluent/fluent-logger-forward-node) library is used to post records from Node.js applications to Fluentd.

 This article explains how to use it.

+NOTE: The previous NPM package, [`fluent-logger`](https://github.com/fluent/fluent-logger-node) has been deprecated in favor of `@fluent-org/logger`.

 ## Prerequisites

 * Basic knowledge of Node.js and NPM
 * Basic knowledge of Fluentd
-* Node.js 6.0 or higher
+* Node.js 12.0 or higher

 ## Installing Fluentd